 A student shall not be truant from an assigned area or from school.
-Truancy is student absence from school or any assigned area or class of any period of time without authorization from school and parents.
+Truancy is student's absence from school or any assigned area or class for any period of time without authorization from the school and parents.
 Truancy also includes unauthorized tardiness, or leaving the school campus without the expressed permission of authorized school personnel.